dlwsdqdws/My_GO_Cookbook/README.md

 }
 ```

-- `panic/recover` is not recommended unless it is a real huge problem. `recover` should be used in `defer` and takes effect only on the current goroutine.
+- `panic/recover` is not recommended unless it is really a huge problem. `recover` should be used in `defer` and takes effect only on the current goroutine.
 Note that `refer` is actually a stack.

 ### Performance Optimization